 Waitresses and waiters typically make most of their money from tips.
-Like the wages a restaurant pays its serving staff, your tips are taxable too.
-However, a lot of tips are paid in cash directly to you when you wait tables in a restaurant.
-This means you have to follow some special reporting and tax filing rules to keep the Internal Revenue Service happy.
+Like the wages a restaurant pays its serving staff, your tips are also taxable.
+However, the majority of tips are often paid in cash directly to you when you wait tables in a restaurant.
+Because of this, you are required to adhere to special reporting and tax filing rules in order to ensure that you comply with IRS regulations.

 Tips and Taxes for Servers